 - Litter tray and cat litter and litter scoop – baby nappy bags are handy for scooping the soiled litter into.
-We recommend the ‘Worlds Best Cat Litter’, but if you decide to change litter, do it gradually…
+We recommend the ‘Tigerino Cat Litter’, but if you decide to change litter, do it gradually…

-- Pet insurance – in case of the unexpected expense of illness or injury.
+- Pet insurance – You will receive 4 weeks of free insurance from Agria with your new cat from CCG.
 All of our cats, unless stated otherwise, are healthy as far as we know, but please understand that these are rescue cats which come to us with an unknown history in many cases.
 If a cat has an identified pre-existing health condition prior to adoption we may be able to help with vets bills within the first 6 weeks as long as this is discussed with us before treatment commences.
 We strongly recommend that you take out pet medical insurance once the cat is in your care.
 Please choose your policy carefully to ensure that it meets your needs as policies can vary a great deal (eg general medical bills, accident/injury insurance, dental work, boarding fees if you are in hospital and so on…).

 - First Day: